Abid Hussain: Career

 He was also president of Katha, chairman of Research Council of National Institute of Science, Technology & Development Studies (CSIR); India-China Economic & Cultural Council; Bhartiya Vidya Bhavan, NOIDA Kendra, member of the board of trustees of the Observer Research Foundation, member of the board of governors of Himgiri Zee University, Dehra Dun and several other cultural organisations.
 He was a member of the Nehru Memorial Fund; the Asia Society, New York; Population Foundation of India; Foundation for Academic Excellence & Access; Administrative Staff College of India, Hyderabad; Shankar Lall Murli Dhar Memorial Society; and the Governing Council of Ranbaxy Science Foundation.

 In addition, he was president of Lovraj Memorial Trust and a member of Academy of the Kingdom of Morocco and BP Koirala Foundation (Nepal).

-Hussain was for nine years special rapporteur to UN on freedom of opinion and expression.
+From 1993 to 2002, Hussain was United Nations Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression.
 He was a member of the Constitution Review Commission set up by Government of India.
-He was a member of the Prasar Bharati Board till April 2001.
-Till recently Hussain was a member of the Council on Foreign Relations, New York.
+He was a member of the Prasar Bharati Board till April 2001 and a member of the Council on Foreign Relations, New York.

-During his long standing career he was U.N adviser on Turkey on community development for two years and also chief of industrial, technology, human settlements and environment in the UN Regional Commission of ESCAP, Bangkok for seven years.
-He has also been vice-chairman of Rajiv Gandhi Foundation, chancellor of Central University, Hyderabad, and trustee of the Indira Gandhi National Centre for the Arts Trust.
-Hussain presided over several national and international conferences and contributes papers on contemporary issues.
+During his long career he was UN adviser on Turkey on community development for two years and also chief of industrial, technology, human settlements and environment in the UN Regional Commission of ESCAP, Bangkok for seven years.
+He was vice-chairman of Rajiv Gandhi Foundation, chancellor of Central University, Hyderabad, and trustee of the Indira Gandhi National Centre for the Arts Trust.
+Hussain presided over several national and international conferences and contributed papers on contemporary issues.